large, lush trees line the streets and cable car tracks in Brazil

 Important

-Though mais and menos do not change their forms, the article and the adjective should still agree in gender and number with the noun!
+Though mais and menos do not change their forms, the article and the adjective should still in gender and number with the noun!
 The words mais and menos do not change.

 feminine singular (rua)